Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Playstudios To Contact Him Directly To Discuss Their Options

-NEW YORK, NY / ACCESSWIRE / May 1, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Playstudios, Inc. f/k/a Acies Acquisition Corp ("Playstudios" or the "Company") MYPS MYPSW ACAC ACACW and reminds investors of the June 6, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, NY / ACCESSWIRE / May 27, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Playstudios, Inc. f/k/a Acies Acquisition Corp ("Playstudios" or the "Company") MYPS MYPSW, ACAC, ACACW))) and reminds investors of the June 6, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $100,000 (1) purchasing Playstudio securities between June 22, 2021 and March 1, 2022, both dates inclusive (the "Class Period"); (2) holding Acies common stock as of May 25, 2021, and were eligible to vote at Acies' June 16, 2021 special meeting who exchanged their shares of Acies stock for shares of Playstudios stock pursuant to the merger of Acies and Old Playstudios; and/or (3) purchasing or otherwise acquiring Playstudios common stock pursuant to or traceable to the Acies' Registration Statement and Proxy Statement issued in connection with the June 2021 merger and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/MYPS.